Tyrrrz/CliFx/Readme.md

 By implementing `ICommand` this class also provides `ExecuteAsync` method.
 This is the method that gets called when the user invokes the command.
 Its return type is `Task` in order to facilitate asynchronous execution, but if your command runs synchronously you can simply return `Task.CompletedTask`.

-This method takes two parameters: an instance of `IConsole` and `CancellationToken`.
+The `ExecuteAsync` method also takes an instance of `IConsole` as a parameter.
 You should use the `console` parameter in places where you would normally use `System.Console`, in order to make your command testable.
-The `cancellationToken` parameter can be used to handle interrupt signal (Ctrl+C or Ctrl+Break) to gracefully cancel execution and perform any necessary cleanup.
-If another interrupt signal is received after the first one, the application will terminate immediately.

-It is possible to cancel an execution of a command by using `СancellationToken` parameter or passing it to other asynchronous calls.
-The `CancellationToken` will be signaled once an app receives SIGINT (Ctrl+C or Ctrl+Break).
-Make sure you check `CancellationToken` or catch `TaskCancelledException`, `OperationCancelledException` with other possible cancellation exceptions and perform a cleanup.
-App that receives the second SIGINT while still operating will be killed immediately.
-Cancelled app returns non-zero exit code.

 Finally, the command defined above can be executed from the command line in one of the following ways: